 The milestones provide an overview of the planned and realised construction projects for the city of Zurich’s climate-friendly heat supply transformation.
 They point to important political decisions taken as a result of referendums.

-The Altstetten and Höngg energy network is one of the flagship projects with an impact far beyond Switzerland's borders.
-By its planned completion in 2032, the network will supply around 30,000 households with climate-friendly heating and, in some cases, cooling.
-The future energy centres at Im Herrlig and Rautistrasse will be connected via underground anergy pipelines using a microtunnel.
+The Altstetten and Höngg energy network is one of the projects with a showcase impact far beyond Switzerland’s borders.
+In its final state, slated for completion in 2032, the network will supply around 30,000 households with climate-friendly heating and, in some cases, cooling.
+To this end, the future energy centres in Herrlig and Rautistrasse will be connected via underground anergy pipes installed by way of a microtunnel.

 Building for the future is underway at Basteiplatz square.
 In an initial phase until 2025, ewz will create here the access point for the small microtunnel, which will run to the target excavation pit near Bürkliplatz square.
 The aim of the tunneling is to connect the existing Fraumünster lake heat network with CoolCity in the future.
 Upon completion, CoolCity will supply approximately 500 buildings in the supply area with heating and cooling from the lake water.